macauff/macauff/docs/inputs.rst

 ``nonmatch_out_csv_name``

 Filename to save out the respective non-match catalogue objects and metadata to.
 Will have appended to the front ``cat_name`` to distinguish the two non-match files. ``nonmatch_out_csv_name`` should contain the appropriate file extension.

+``with_and_without_photometry``

+Boolean flag that should be given if ``include_phot_like`` is ``True``, to indicate whether to run an astrometry-only cross-match in addition to a full astrometry-plus-photometry match.
+In this case, a second counterpart determination is called with photometric likelihoods ignored, and a second set of counterparts, match probabilities, etc. is recorded.

 ``num_trials``